North to Maine: Plot

-Set entirely on the Appalachian Trail, sometime during the second Gulf War, the play follows the journey of Adam, aka "Frodo," a young college graduate lacking purpose and searching for adventure along with several other thru-hikers, all of whom are similarly unmoored.
+Set entirely on the Appalachian Trail, sometime during the second Gulf War, the play follows the journey of Adam, "Frodo," a young college graduate lacking purpose and searching for adventure along with several other thru-hikers, all of whom are similarly unmoored.
 Together this impromptu fellowship struggles with nature, each other, and themselves as they make the journey from Georgia north to Maine.

 As the play progresses, these disparate individuals pull together and slowly reveal more of themselves to each other and the audience.
 Each character's story builds upon the others, and several experience moments of crisis which are solved by building human connections between them.
 This eventually culminates in a mad dash through the woods at night to save a hallucinating member, who is dying of an untreated spider bite, and ultimately in Adam/Frodo's ascent of Katahdin.

 The plot of North to Maine lacks traditional protagonists and antagonists; as one critic puts it: